-- Behaving with Integrity - Demonstrating strong commitment to ethical values - Respecting the rule of the law - The roles and responsibilities of Members generally and all office holders are set out in the Council's Constitution, along with the way in which the various elements of the Council interact and complement each other.
+- Behaving with Integrity - Demonstrating strong commitment to ethical values - Respecting the rule of the law - The roles and responsibilities of Members generally, and all office holders are set out in the Council's Constitution, which was reviewed, updated and approved by Full Council in September 2022, along with the way in which the various elements of the Council interact and complement each other.
 The Constitution is supported and underpinned by a separate Code of Conduct for Members and a joint Member / Officer Protocol, which sets out guidelines as to behaviour and practical issues.
-This is further supported by Publica's Business Conduct rules which set out guidelines for staff on behavioural issues. - Declarations are made at meetings by Members and Officers, where appropriate, and are recorded in the minutes of the meeting.
+This is further supported by Publica's Business Conduct policy which set out guidelines for staff on behavioural issues. - Declarations are made at meetings by Members and Officers, where appropriate, and are recorded in the minutes of the meeting.
 The Members' Code of Conduct requires Members to make declarations of interest when necessary, these are also recorded. - Registers of interest are completed annually by Members and published on the Council's website.
 A register of gifts and hospitality received by Members is maintained by the Monitoring Officer. - An employee declaration is completed annually by all staff.
-A register of gifts and hospitality is maintained by Human Resources. - The Monitoring Officer and Section 151 Officer report directly to the Head of Paid Service and are members of the Corporate Leadership Team. - Internal audit reviews are designed to ensure services are complying with internal and external policies and procedures / statutory legislation.
-Where non-compliance is identified, this is reported to Management and to Members via the Council's Audit Committee. - Whistleblowing policies were last updated in November 2017 and were ratified by Audit Committee.
+A register of gifts and hospitality is maintained by the Corporate Responsibility team and reviewed by the Governance Group every quarter. - The Monitoring Officer and Section 151 Officer report directly to the Head of Paid Service and are members of the Locality Leadership Team. - Internal audit reviews are designed to ensure services are complying with internal and external policies and procedures / statutory legislation.
+Where non-compliance is identified, this is reported to Management and to Members via the Council's Audit Committee. - The Whistleblowing Policy was last updated in January 2022 and was ratified by the Audit Committee in March 2022.
 A counter-fraud unit working across Gloucestershire and West Oxfordshire helps prevent and detect fraud and corrupt practices, including misuse of power.
-The service reports to Audit Committee and the Publica Board twice a year. - The Council put in place a robust set of emergency governance measures to monitor and respond to the Covid-19 pandemic, which has had an extraordinary impact across the Council, our services, residents and communities.
-These measures are in line with national Emergency Management protocols and involve working with partner councils and the Council's main service providers including Publica. - Meetings are minuted, with decisions and key actions recorded appropriately.
-The Council continues to publish key decisions, in line with legal best practice.
-The Council has implemented regular updates to and conversations with Members and across the organisation, with extended use of video conference call platforms as well as mass emails. - The Communications service has been fully mobilised to ensure communications through all our channels to support public health advice / information and council service and support information to reach audiences externally and internally.
-A bespoke Communications strategy was quickly put in place to help key audiences feel 'informed, reassured, safe and inspired', and this has been evaluated and adapted as the pandemic situation developed over the year.
+The service reports to the Audit Committee and the Publica Board's Audit and Risk Assurance Committee twice a year. - During 2020/2021, the Council put in place a robust set of emergency governance measures to monitor and respond to the Covid-19 pandemic, which had an extraordinary impact across the Council, its services and our communities.
+These measures were in line with national Emergency Management protocols.
+Whilst the World Health Organisation has declared the pandemic is over, we have good preparedness for any future pandemics. - Council, Cabinet and Committee meetings are minuted, with decisions and key actions recorded appropriately and published on the Council's website.
+The Council continues to publish a Cabinet Forward Plan, highlighting key decisions, in line with legal best practice. - The Council has continued providing regular updates to Members and across the organisation, making use of video conferencing to increase accessibility, as well as using mass emails. - The Communications team ensures that communications through all of our various channels supports public health advice / information / messaging and council services, and supports information to reach audiences externally and internally.
+A bespoke Communications Strategy was put in place to help key audiences feel 'informed, reassured, safe and inspired', and this has been evaluated and adapted throughout the cost of living crisis.